melissadiep94/National-Parks-Project/README.md

     ![Activities_park](/static/img/activities_least_page.png)

-     Next we used activities data and pie chart from Plotly to display the twenty most common activities and also the activities which are the least available through our parks.
+     Next we used activities data and a pie chart from Plotly to display the twenty most common activities and also the activities which are the least available through our parks.
-     We access the data in our MongoDB by code in Python [app.py](app.py).
+     We accessed the data in our MongoDB by code in Python [app.py](app.py).
 The next code in Javascript [plots.js](static/js/plots.js) used this data for visualization in pie charts.

   - HTML